 He sat in silence for a while, as if he tried to come up with a valid solution.

 "Do you like her?"
-My dad asked as he flattened his hands on the table.
-I almost choked on the next sip of my soda.
+My dad flattened his hands on the table.
+I almost choked on my next sip of soda.

-"You like her," he pressed on.
-"I saw the way you looked at her the first time you two met."
+"Yeah, you like her," he pressed on.
+"I saw the way you looked at her at Braille."